Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Preliminaries

-The marginal TE defined above is equal to the mean of the causal effect on the individual, $Y_1−Y_0$, and thus is usually known as the \textit{average treatment effect} in the non-mediation literature.
-The natural (in)direct effects defined above can also be seen as averages of effects on individuals.
-This marginal/average connection holds for effects defined on the additive (but not multiplicative) scale.
+Marginal effects on the additive scale are also average effects.
+The marginal additive TE is equal to the mean of the causal effect on the individual, $Y_1−Y_0$, and thus is usually known as the \textit{average treatment effect} in the non-mediation literature.
+Marginal additive natural (in)direct effects can also be seen as averages of effects on individuals.
+This interpretation does not apply to effects defined on multiplicative scales.

-Note that each decomposition here includes only one indirect effect.
+Note that each TE decomposition mentioned here includes only one indirect effect.
 In a situation where $M$ is a set of more than one mediator (as in our data example), this is the effect mediated by all the mediators combined.
-Alternatively, one may be interested in path-specific effects involving different mediators or subsets of mediators; that is a more complex problem that is outside the scope of this paper.
+Alternatively, one may be interested in path-specific effects involving different mediators or subsets of mediators; that problem is outside the scope of this paper.

 For conciseness, the rest of the paper addresses one of the two effect pairs: the $\text{NDE}_0$ and $\text{NIE}_1$ (also called the \textit{pure direct effect} and \textit{total indirect effect} \citep{Robins1992}).
 The other effect pair mirrors this one in all content covered here.